rust-lang/book/second-edition/src/ch19-05-advanced-functions-and-closures.md

   = note: the return type of a function must have a statically known size
 ```

 The `Sized` trait again!
-Rust doesn’t know much space it’ll need to store the
+Rust doesn’t know how much space it’ll need to store the
 closure.
 We saw a solution to this in the previous section, though: we can use
 a trait object: